 In a radical neck dissection, your surgeon removes nearly all of the nodes on one side of your neck.
 They also remove the muscle on that side of the neck (the sternocleidomastoid muscle) as well as nerves and the internal jugular vein.

 In a modified radical neck dissection, your surgeon removes the lymph nodes between your jawbone and collarbone on one side of your neck.
-But maintains the nerves and muscles.
+But keeps the nerves and muscles.

 You can read more about these muscles and nerves below.